nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

         - Data Structure exchange between frontend and backend

 - Individual GitHub Pages considerations for Java Units 1-10
-    - Each week we will be studying Java
+    - Each week we will be studying Java in Tech Talk and/or Test Prep
-    - Design Fastpages/GitHub Pages according to personal style and interests
+    - GH Pages should be used like notes to capture PBL and Java learnings each week!
-    - Jupyter Notebooks using IJava and Markdown will be required for Java Test Prep learnings
+    - Jupyter Notebooks using IJava and Markdown will be required to show Java learnings, Teacher likes running code!
-    - Make sure you are prepared each week to show how you have met Test Prep requirements
-    - Additionally, make sure you capture PBL learnings and notes throughout the week

 ### Establish PBL and Comp Sci attitude
 - Attitude.
 An Agile mindset is not knowing the answer, making lots of mistakes and performing iteration.
 A successful grade is dependent on making mistakes, research, and iteration.
 - Suggestion.
 Please bring a personal laptop to class daily.
 The Internet and AP Classroom web site will  be considered text book.
 - Requirements.
 Everything will be distributed electronically.
 All code you develop will be delivered to the Cloud.
 - Grading guidelines.
-There will be key technical objectives and expected tangibles.
-10% deduction and office hours are required for late work.
-Essentially, it is impossible to be late if you work consistently in class and turn something in each week.
+There will be key technical objectives which will require producing tangibles.
+Essentially, it is impossible to be late with work if you work consistently attend class, work in class and turn in progressive tangibles each week.
+Thus, failure to have work will result in a 10% deduction.
+Additinally, late work must be defended in office hours.
-    - High "A" is very tough to achieve, something beyond the tangibles.
-Something that exhibits an unforced desire to learn.
+    - High "A" is very tough to achieve, something beyond the tangible requirements.
+Something that exhibits an unforced desire to Code/Code/Code.
-    - Low "A" is consistency in producing tangibles toward Team Project and Individual GH Page.
+    - Low "A" is consistency in producing tangibles toward Team Project and Individual GH Page according to Issues and Scrum Board plans.
+Plans must be consistent with key objectives and technicals.
     - "B" is having flaws in consistency or tangible shortcomings, but mostly on track.
+A flaw would be mostly working code.
     - "C" is a lack consistent effort, lacking tangibles.
+Lack of producing working Code.
     - Below "C" is composed of Slash/Slash/Slash offenses.
 Lack of attendance, disruptive behaviors, doing work from other classes during class time, paper visible in class, and turning in tangbiles that you can't represent in live review.

 ### PBL Sprint 0 / Week 0
 Learning outcome.
 Getting adapted to the Agile mindset used in Computer Science.
-Additionally, getting introduced to GitHub and VS Code used in building a Java/Spring Web Server and managing a year long personal GitHub Pages to capture notes and experiences.
+Additionally, getting introduced to GitHub and VS Code.
+Building a Java/Spring Web Server on your localhost.
+Showing personal and running Fastpages/GitHub Pages.
 - Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
 Based off of modulo mathematics (remainder) there can only be 3 teams of 5 maximum.
 Spend some time talking and getting to know each other.
 Teacher will visit teams as time allows.
 - Thursday - Start bringing your laptop.
 Setup GitHub and Tools and push code to your Repo.
 - Friday - Pair Share coding.
 Spend 30 minutes at keyboard installation and performing Jupyter coding, while Pair Share observes and consults.
 Next 30 minutes Pairs reverse roles.